adambard/learnxinyminutes-docs/solidity.html.markdown

 // uint is the data type typically used for currency (there are no doubles
 //  or floats) and for dates
 uint x;
-int const a = 8; // int of 256 bits, cannot be changed after instantiation uint8 b;
+int constant a = 8; // int of 256 bits, cannot be changed after instantiation uint8 b;
 int64 c;
 // int256 is same as int